Syrian–Palestinian Congress

-The Syrian–Palestinian Congress, also known as the Syria-Palestine Congress or the Syro-Palestinian Congress was an organisation founded on 25 August 1921 in Geneva by a group of Syrian and Palestinian exiles under the auspices of the Syrian Unity Party.
+The Syrian–Palestinian Congress, also known as the Syria-Palestine Congress or the Syro-Palestinian Congress, was an organisation founded on 25 August 1921 in Geneva by a group of Syrian and Palestinian exiles under the auspices of the Syrian Unity Party.
 The main aim of the congress was to try to influence the terms of the proposed League of Nations mandate over the region.
-It was one of a number of congresses held by Arab nationists following the Arab Congress of 1913.
+It was one of a number of congresses held by Arab nationalists following the Arab Congress of 1913.

 The formation of the congress followed the July 1919 "Pan-Syrian" Syrian National Congress.
 The addition of Palestine to the name followed the Franco-British boundary agreement of December 1920 which formally defined the territory of Palestine out of the region viewed by the Pan-Syrian nationalists as Greater Syria.

 On 21 September, after twenty-six days of discussion, the joint congress issued a public statement to the League of Nations demanding: